 As established multi-disciplined artists and service users we can contribute passion, skill, commitment, personal experience, professionalism, conceptual thinking, problem solving, our reputations, contacts and a fresh approach.

-Our clients include: Public Health Wales, NHS Cymru, Llandough Hospital, Hafan y Coed , Mind Cymru, The National Centre for Mental Health, Welsh Government, ACW, Sherman Cymru, Rubicon Dance, the Schools Service and Universities.
+Our clients include: Public Health Wales, Sherman Cymru, NHS Cymru, WMC, Llandough Hospital, ACW, Hafan y Coed, Unlimited, Mind Cymru, Riverfront Arts, The National Centre for Mental Health, Literature Wales, Welsh Government, Rubicon Dance, the Schools Service and Universities.

-Tamsin Griﬃths is a bilingual multimedia artist who works in Film, Theatre, Visual Arts & Sound to create topical work that questions and challenges perceptions, particularly around the subject of Mental Health (MH).
+Tamsin Griffiths is a bilingual cross disciplinary artists with a Mental Health (MH) diagnosis, who creates participatory interactive projects that blur the boundaries of art-forms and challenge perceptions about health and mental health, through form and content.
+Tamsin uses her skills and experience in Film, Theatre, Visual Arts & Sound to create and perform topical work that questions and challenges perceptions, particularly around the subject of MH.

 His table top installation, Discombobulation and Three Words – a collaborative film made with Tamsin Griffiths - toured Welsh Galleries as part Disability Art Cymru’s exhibition.
 His film my mental illness & me was exhibited in the Mission Gallery, Swansea.
 His video installation, Institutional Blue, has been exhibited at: The Attic Gallery Space, The National Centre for Mental Health pop up exhibition and The Hearth Gallery.